 Exceptions to Services Excluded

-As part of a comprehensive workup before kidney transplant surgery or before a heart valve replacement, an inpatient oral or dental examination is performed.
+As part of the pre-operative process for a renal transplant or a heart valve replacement, an in-patient oral or dental examination may be performed.

 The periodontium, which consists of the gingivae, periodontal membrane, cementum of the teeth, and the alveolar bone, is the structures directly supporting the teeth (i.e. alveolar process and tooth sockets).